eclipse-iceoryx/iceoryx2/examples/cxx/publish_subscribe_dynamic_data/README.md

 > * have a uniform memory representation -> `#[repr(C)]`
 > * not use pointers to manage their internal structure
 >
-> Data types like `String` or `Vec` will cause undefined behavior and may
+> Data types like `std::string` or `std::vector` will cause undefined behavior
-> result in segmentation faults.
-We provide alternative data types that are
+> and may result in segmentation faults.
+We provide alternative data types
-> compatible with shared memory.
+> that are compatible with shared memory.
 See the
 > [complex data type example](../complex_data_types) for guidance on how to
 > use them.